LeiladosSantos11/myNotes_Git/README.md

 Adding notes for myself about Git:

-Course: Introduction to Git and Github (Coursera and Google.
+Course: Introduction to Git and Github (Coursera and Google).

 link: https://www.coursera.org/learn/introduction-git-github